MeeFoundation/docs/src/Concepts.md

 An app or website offered by a service provider, the relying party, that is interoperable with the Mee identity agent.

-### Relying party
+### Other party

-A person (other than the  user) or a service provider that is the "other" party in a connection.
+A person (other than the  user) or a service provider that is the other party in a connection.

-### RPContext

-An RPContext is a kind of Context.
-It holds information about the user within the context of their relationship with the relying party.
-This information

 #